Erasmus+ exchange destinations

 Students approved for Erasmus exchange must have completed at least one year of studies and possess the academic and practical capabilities required for studies abroad.
 It is very important for exchange students travelling abroad to know the language of the country of destination.
 You should systematically work on your language proficiency before the exchange period by participating in Language Centre courses, for example.

-More often than not, those who travel abroad for exchange are third or fourth year students who have already visualised what they want to achieve through their studies.
+Usually students who go abroad for exchange are third or fourth year students who have already visualised what they want to achieve through their studies.
 However, there is nothing stopping you from completing an exchange period at an earlier or later time.
 Students at the early stages of their studies are naturally more likely to be able to transfer credit from the studies completed abroad, whereas students who are further along may be able to leverage the exchange period in their theses.
 As a general rule, any studies you complete abroad during an Erasmus exchange will be fully recognised as part of the degree you are completing at your home university.

 Degree programmes started in 2012 and later include or can be supplemented with an internationalisation module, which can be completed by participating in internationalisation activities in Tampere and completing foreign-language courses or by travelling abroad for exchange studies or an internship.
 The established and financially supported Erasmus student exchange is an excellent alternative for completing the internationalisation module.